teddy-vltn/vinted-discord-bot/readme.md

 - Click on "New Application" and give your bot a name.
 - Go to the "Bot" tab and click on "Add Bot".
 - Copy the "Client ID" and "Token" and paste them into the `.env` file.
-- Give intent permissions to the bot by going to the "Bot" tab and enabling the "Presence Intent" and "Server Members Intent".
+- Give intent permissions to the bot by going to the "Bot" tab and enabling the "Presence Intent", "Server Members Intent" and "Content Message Intent".
-- Invite the bot with admin permissions to your server by going to the "OAuth2" tab and selecting the "bot" scope and the "Administrator" permission.
+- Invite the bot with admin permissions to your server by going to the "OAuth2" tab and selecting the "bot" and "application.commands" scope and the "Administrator" permission.
 - Copy the generated URL and paste it into your browser to invite the bot to your server.

 3. Modify the configuration file `.env`: